- Lifetime Health Cover Loading (LHC)

 Why Bother With Private Health Insurance?

-Firstly, let’s get this straight – what isn’t covered by private health insurance?
+What isn’t covered by private health insurance?

 In Australia, private health insurance is designed to cover you for hospital services and ancillary treatments like dental, ambulance and physiotherapy.
 This can potentially leave a big gap, namely visits to your GP, consultations with specialist doctors, and diagnostic imaging and tests.